Published on April 17, 2023 by Jason Reisman

 Obstructions

 Roofers should ensure the roof is clear of obstructions before installing new shingles.
-Tree branches, raised nails, and other debris can stop shingles from lying flat.
+Tree branches, raised nails, and other debris can stop shingles from laying flat.
 You might be able to remove the debris yourself, but bigger jobs usually require professional assistance.

 The Shingles Haven’t Sealed Yet